The fostering application process

 - give your consent for us to undertake some checks

-During the home visit, we’ll also ask you for:
+We’ll also ask you for:

 - three personal references, for example from friends, relatives, co-workers